IQSS/dataverse/doc/sphinx-guides/source/admin/solr-search-index.rst

 Solr Search Index
 =================

 A Dataverse installation requires Solr to be operational at all times.
-If you stop Solr, you should see a error about this on the root Dataverse installation page, which is powered by the search index Solr provides.
+If you stop Solr, you should see an error about this on the root Dataverse installation page, which is powered by the search index Solr provides.
 You can set up Solr by following the steps in our Installation Guide's :doc:`/installation/prerequisites` and :doc:`/installation/config` sections explaining how to configure it.
 This section you're reading now is about the care and feeding of the search index.
 PostgreSQL is the "source of truth" and the Dataverse installation will copy data from PostgreSQL into Solr.
 For this reason, the search index can be rebuilt at any time.
 Depending on the amount of data you have, this can be a slow process.
 You are encouraged to experiment with production data to get a sense of how long a full reindexing will take.

 .. contents:: Contents:
 	:local: